San Diego State vs. New Mexico NCAA Football Odds, Plays and Insights | October 9, 2021

 New Mexico Stats and Trends

-- The Lobos have been underdogs by 19.5 points or more one time this season and have not covered the spread once.
+- The Lobos have yet to cover the spread this season when underdogs by 19.5 points or more.

-- New Mexico's games this season have hit the over on two of four set point totals (50%).
+- New Mexico's games this year have hit the over on two of four set point totals (50%).

-- When New Mexico puts up more than 19 points, it is 0-1 against the spread and 2-0 overall.
+- When New Mexico scores more than 19 points, it is 0-1 against the spread and 2-0 overall.

-- When New Mexico churns out more than 289.3 yards, the team is 0-1 against the spread and 2-0 overall.
+- New Mexico is 0-1 against the spread and 2-0 overall when the team totals more than 289.3 yards.

-- The Lobos have seven giveaways this season, while the Aztecs have seven takeaways .

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.